What Is Dynamic Application Security Testing (DAST)?

-Dynamic Application Security Testing (DAST) is an Application Security Testing methodology in which the application is tested in operating mode, from the outside-in.
-As DAST tools don’t have access to the application and API’s source code, they detect vulnerabilities by performing actual attacks, similar to a real hacker.
+Dynamic Application Security Testing (DAST) is an application security testing methodology in which the application is tested at runtime to discover security vulnerabiltiies.
+DAST tools don’t have access to the application and API’s source code, so they detect vulnerabilities by performing actual attacks, similar to a real hacker.
 In a sense, DAST tools perform automated penetration testing of your web applications.

 DAST solutions can detect and help protect against web application vulnerabilities, such as the OWASP Top 10.
 Common flaws include SQL injection, cross site scripting (XSS), external XML entities (XXE), and cross-site request forgery (CSRF).
 DAST can simulate these attacks and see if the application is vulnerable.
 While it is possible to scan source code to find vulnerabilities, the most effective method to protect an application is to determine if an external attacker can exploit them at runtime, when the full application is running with all its components.

 This is part of an extensive series of guides about hacking.

 - DAST Pros and Cons